Nonparameteric impulse response estimation

 Obtain regularized impulse response (FIR) model.

-Convert the model into a transfer function model after reducing the order.
+Convert the model into a state-space model and reduce the model order.

-Obtain a state-space model using regularized reduction of ARX model.
+Obtain a second state-space model using regularized reduction of an ARX model.

-Compare the impulse responses of the true system, regularized and state-space models.
+Compare the impulse responses of the true system and the estimated models.

 Use the empirical impulse response of the measured data to verify whether there are feedback effects.
 Significant amplitude of the impulse response for negative time values indicates feedback effects in data.